Non-kissing complexes and tau-tilting for gentle algebras: Recollections on string algebras

 \begin{notation} In the diagrams of this section, we will make repeated use of the following notation: \begin{itemize} \item waves~$\xy \ar@{~} (0,0);(7,0) \endxy$ mean ``any string'' (possibly of length 0); \item brackets~$( )$ mean ``either empty or of the form given inside the brackets''; \item plain arrows have to be there; \item straight lines stand for hooks or cohooks and might thus be of any length (possibly~$0$); \item dotted arrows mean ``there exists''. \end{itemize} \end{notation}

 \begin{definition} Let~$\rho$ and~$\rho'$ be two strings of~$\bar Q$.
-The string~$\rho$ is said to \begin{itemize} \item[(i)] \defn{attract}~$\rho'$ (or~$(\rho')^{-1}$) if the starting vertex~$v$ of~$\rho'$ is not a deep and there exists an arrow~$\alpha \in Q_1$ from~$v$ to~$u$ such that \begin{enumerate}[(a)] \item $\alpha^{-1}\rho'$ is a string of~$\bar Q$ and \item $\rho$ ends in~$u$ or contains an arrow starting at~$u$ (see Figure~\ref{fig:def-attracts}); \end{enumerate} \item[(ii)] \defn{reach} for~$\rho'$ (or~$(\rho')^{-1}$) if there is some common substring~$\xi$ on top of~$\rho$ and at the bottom of~$\rho'$ satisfying the swinging arms condition explained thereafter.
+The string~$\rho$ is said to \begin{itemize} \item[(i)] \defn{attract}~$\rho'$ (or~$(\rho')^{-1}$) if the starting vertex~$v$ of~$\rho'$ is not a deep and there exists an arrow~$\alpha \in Q_1$ from~$v$ to~$u$ such that \begin{enumerate}[(a)] \item $\alpha^{-1}\rho'$ is a string of~$\bar Q$ and \item $\rho$ ends in~$u$ or contains an arrow starting at~$u$ and moreover, the arrow, if any, preceding this occurrence of $u$ in $\rho$ is not $\alpha$ (see Figure~\ref{fig:def-attracts}); \end{enumerate} \item[(ii)] \defn{reach} for~$\rho'$ (or~$(\rho')^{-1}$) if there is some common substring~$\xi$ on top of~$\rho$ and at the bottom of~$\rho'$ satisfying the swinging arms condition explained thereafter.
 In this definition only, we call \defn{left and right arms} of~$\rho$ (resp.~$\rho'$) the (at most) two arrows in the string~$\rho$ (resp.~$\rho'$) incident with~$\xi$.
 The \defn{swinging arms condition} (as illustrated in Figure~\ref{fig: swinging arms}) is the following: \begin{itemize} \item if~$\rho'$ has no left arm, then~$\rho$ has a left arm~$\alpha$ and~$\alpha^{-1}\rho'$ is a string of~$\bar Q$, \item if~$\rho'$ has no right arm, then~$\rho$ has a right arm~$\beta$ and~$\rho'\beta$ is a string of~$\bar Q$, \end{itemize} \end{itemize}

 \end{definition}

 \begin{remark} If~$\xi$ is not reduced to a vertex, then the conditions~$\alpha^{-1}\rho'$ (resp.~$\rho'\beta$) are strings follows from the fact that~$\alpha^{-1}\xi$ (resp.~$\xi\beta$) is a substring of~$\rho$.
 If~$\xi$ is reduced to a vertex, then this condition is non-empty since it requires~$\alpha\beta \notin I$. \end{remark}